kjolley/BIGSdb/README.txt

+v1.45.0: *Added option to highlight private data in isolate exports.
+         *Added option for an admin to create customized isolate query forms with pre-selected fields shown.
-v1.44.1: *Added option to show if assembly checks have passed in isolate
+         *Added separate options to require a user to be logged in to download alleles and profiles using the web interface. v1.44.1: *Added option to show if assembly checks have passed in isolate results table.
-          results table.
          *Added option to scannew.pl to only scan records that have passed